 Gore provide a quality pad which is designed specifically to cater for pelvic rotation when riding and this is a medium distance pad, recommended for 3 hour sort if rides (though of course you’d be fine doing less in them).
 I also really like the styling on these – bright colours that look fast and stylish, as opposed to the all too popular feminine pinks.

-My only gripe with these is that the elastic leg grippers are quite thin and tight, when compared to the much softer bottoms of my Castelli Palmeres bibs.
+My only gripe with these is that the elastic leg grippers are quite thin and tight, when compared to the much softer bottoms of my Castelli Palmeres bibs (no longer sold).
 The only unfortunate element of the Castelli bibs is that despite countless options for toilet stops (over the head clasps, tuck in backs, Gore’s zip), Castelli didn’t see fit to provide any option other than fully removing jersey and bibs, so you’ll need to find a café/pub/very large bush if you want to wear these on a long ride.

 Baggy Shorts (over lycra)